abdfaizaan/mslearn-openai/Instructions/Labs/integrate-azure-openai.md

 1. In the code editor, expand the **CSharp** or **Python** folder, depending on your language preference.

-2. Open the configuration file for your language
+2. Open the configuration file for your language:

     - C#: `appsettings.json`
     - Python: `.env`

 3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `text-turbo`.
-Then save the file by right-clicking on the file from the left pane and hit **Save**
+Then save the file by right-clicking on the file from the left pane and hit **Save**.

-4. Navigate to the folder for your preferred language and install the necessary packages
+4. Navigate to the folder for your preferred language and install the necessary packages.

-    **C#** :
+    **C#:**

     ```bash
     cd CSharp
     dotnet add package Azure.AI.OpenAI --version 1.0.0-beta.14
     ```

-    **Python** :
+    **Python:**

     ```bash
     cd Python